WP-Cassify/wp-cassify-develop/readme.txt

 = Features included =

+* (New feature !) : If plugin is network activated, you can define User Role Rule scope by blog id.

+* Tested with CAS Server version 4.1.4
+* Compatible with CAS Protocol version 2 and 3
+* Automatic user creation if not exist in Wordpress database.
+* Synchronize Wordpress User metas with CAS User attributes.
+* You can choose CAS User attributes you want to populate.
+Then you can access them via PHP Session.
 * Be careful, to access to CAS User Attributes from your theme file (from 1.8.4), use code below :
 `
 	<?php